 Remember zero point and hopscotch?
 These traditional games are perfect outdoor activities for kids!
 Teach your children how to play these childhood games.

-The next time as you reminisce about the good old days, take your children with you down memory lane.
+The next time you reminisce about the good old days, take your children down memory lane with you.

 Share what it was like growing up in the eighties; show them what recess breaks were made of and how afternoons and weekends were spent meeting up at playgrounds to play hide-and-seek, jump rope, hopscotch, police-and-thief, or catching guppies at the

 Here are five local, old school games that were popular in the 1980s.
 Introducing these games to your children will not only transport you back in time but also allow them to have a glimpse into your past.
 It also creates a fun environment to encourage your children to get active and be more interested in outdoor activities.